The Benefits of Men’s Annual Health Checkups

 In fact, one study found men are 32% less likely to visit a primary care physician compared to women, while another study found 72% of men would rather do household chores than see a doctor.

-Some key statistics around men's health include:
+Key statistics around men's health

 - 1 in 8 men will be diagnosed with prostate cancer, the second-leading cause of cancer death among American men